3 Veterans Share Their Tips for Beginner Freelance Writers

 In September 2020, mid-pandemic, I became part of the Great Resignation.
 I had been working in broadcast journalism for two years, and while I enjoyed it, I wanted to pivot back to print.
 I also wanted the freedom that comes with freelancing.
 A couple months ago, I hit a milestone: One year freelancing.
 I hadn’t churned out the mountain of clips that I’d dreamed of.
 And I definitely wasn’t one of the people who made over $100,000 in a year — but I had survived, and as a freelancer in New York City, I’ve come to think of that as a feat on its own.

 I spoke with three veteran freelancers to find out what they wish they’d known when they started out.
-Here’s their advice on surviving the first year of freelancing.
+Here’s their advice and tips for beginner freelance writers.

 The pitch is all editors have